 - Secure service to service communication

-Other then sidecar proxies all service mesh solutions have some kind of controller which defines how sidecar containers should work.
+Other then sidecar proxies all service mesh solutions have some controller which defines how sidecar containers should work.
 Service mesh control plane is the central place to manage the service mesh and service proxies.
-The service mesh control plane records a lot of network information, so it is a monitoring network tool also.
+The service mesh control plane records network information, so it is a network monitoring tool also.

 So, why service mesh?
 The answer is simple.
 You can do all the above without making changes to your code.
 It saves time and money.
-And, most important, you will not skip some testing because it is too complicated, to begin with.
-You can even simulate different scenarios on how your service will react to failures with features like Istio fault injection.
+Also, most important, you will not skip some testing because it is too complicated, to begin with.
+You can even simulate different scenarios on how the service will react to failures with features like Istio fault injection.

-At the beginning, I mentioned a few great solutions to create a service mesh on Kubernetes.
+In the beginning, I mentioned two great solutions to create a service mesh on Kubernetes.
 In the future, they might be many others.
-Each product I mentioned tries to solve problems in its own way.
+Each product tries to solve problems in its way.
 They might be overlapping in some areas of course.
-Let's focus only on Conduit and Istio.

 Buoyant, the company that created Linkerd also created Conduit service mesh.
-Probably the same team works on both.
-Why another service mesh from the same company?
-Because Buoyant created Linkerd without supporting only Kubernetes in mind and it is the more generic solution.
-Also, it is written in Java, which means it can be heavy.
+Recently Conduit has been merged into the Linkerd project as Linkerd2.
+The buoyant team created Linkerd service mesh as a more generic solution.
+It is written in Java, which means it can be heavy.
 Remember, each pod gets one more container, a sidecar.
-They started to work on Conduit which is designed for Kubernetes.
-Conduit is written in Go - control plane, and Rust - a native service proxy, to be ultra-lightweight, fast and secure.
+Linkerd2 is designed for Kubernetes.
+It is written in Go - control plane, and Rust - a native service proxy, to be ultra-lightweight, fast and secure.
 You can define retries and timeouts, have instrumentation, and encryption (TLS), as well as allowing and denying requests according to the relevant policy.
 Also, it comes with a nice dashboard:

 Istio currently supports Kubernetes and Nomad, with more to come in the feature.
-Istio is more comparable to Linkerd then Conduit because it is multi-platform.
+Istio is a multi-platform solution.
 It manages traffic flow across microservices, enforce policies and aggregate telemetry data.
-Like Conduit Istio is written in Go to be lightweight but unlike Conduit it employes Envoy to do the service proxy.
+Istio is also written in Go to be lightweight but unlike Linkerd2 it employes Envoy to do the service proxy.
 To see how everything fits together check Istio architecture diagram:

-Both products are opensource too.
+Both products are open source too.
 Whichever service mesh better suits your needs, they are both pretty much easy to try.
 You will not spend more than 5 minutes to get things running.
-I encourage you to try both.
-Istio at this point can do a lot more then Conduit.
-Also, don't forget that they are in Alpha/Beta phase, so they will probably change over time with more features to come.
+I encourage you to try both and then decide.
+Istio at this point can do a lot more than Linkerd2, and it has a stable release.

 I hope I gave you a nice introduction to service mesh.
-This post wasn't meant to be a comparison between Linkerd, Conduit, and Istio.
-I listed some of its features so you can get the idea of what service mesh brings to the table.
-I would say, the feature is bright and I can't wait to start using this for cloud-native application deployments.
+This post wasn't meant to be a comparison between Linkerd2 and Istio.
+I listed some of its features so you can get the idea of what service mesh brings to the table in the Kubernetes world.
+Stay tuned for the next one.